 Similarly, poor people are more influenced by informal reference groups, while wealthier people are more influenced by formal groups.
 Clothing, jewellery, cars, furniture, residential apartments and hard drinks are highly influenced by group influence.

 Family is primary reference group and as such it influences purchasing behaviour a lot.
 Most people belong to at least two families in their lifetime— One in which they are born into and the second, they eventually create later in life.
 Apart from the fact, every consumer, if gets married the family influences of his own and that of in-laws, both influence the purchase behaviour.

-In a family fridge, Television, iron, washing machine, and drawing room and living room furniture are shared.
+Face-to-face contact: Family members normally see each other daily (people going for work to Mumbai from Pune may be meeting only on holidays) and a few of the members may be advisers, others may be information-providers, and yet others may be decision makers.
+2. Shared Consumption: In a family fridge, Television, iron, washing machine, and drawing room and living room furniture are shared.
 Food is purchased and cooked collectively.
 However, in India where Joint family has been the norm, now separate TV and Washing Machine have been accepted.
+3.

 An Opinion Leader:

 In every informal group, there may be one or more opinion leader (s).
 The Opinion leader makes available information about a particular subject like car mileage.
 Other group members seek expert advice from him.
 Opinion leaders may not be authority on each and every subject.
 But being the opinion leader, one tries to remain informed of on every subject.
 An opinion leader becomes very important when the consumer (group member) involvement with the product is high and knowledge about product is low.
 Opinion leaders may be from the family itself.